 - ► Type in the volume labels and addresses from your worksheet.
 In this example, a prefix character of J is used for member 1, W for member 2 and C for common volumes.
-Press F5 to continue. - You should see the z/VM Installation First-level Configuration panel as shown in Figure 5-15 on page 53.
-The common volume addresses will almost always be identical (unless the same DASD was assigned different real device addresses on other LPARs (by a cruel person :)).
+Press F5 to continue. - You should see the z/VM Installation First-level Configuration panel as shown in Figure 5-15 on page 55.
+The common volume addresses will almost always be identical (unless the same DASD was assigned different real device addresses on other LPARs).